F. F. E. Yeo-Thomas

-Wing Commander Forest Frederick Edward Yeo-Thomas, (17 June 1902 – 26 February 1964), known as "Tommy", was a British Special Operations Executive (SOE) agent in the Second World War.
+Wing Commander Forest Frederick Edward Yeo-Thomas (17 June 1902 – 26 February 1964), known as "Tommy", was a British Special Operations Executive (SOE) agent in the Second World War.
 Codenamed "Seahorse" and "Shelley" in the SOE, Yeo-Thomas was known by the Gestapo as "The White Rabbit".
 His particular sphere of operations was Occupied and Vichy France.
 He was one of the most highly decorated agents in the Second World War.

 Early life

 Forest Frederick Edward Yeo-Thomas was born in London to John Yeo Thomas, a coal merchant, and Daisy Ethel Thomas (born Burrows).
 Early in his life, his family moved to Dieppe, France.
 He spoke both English and French fluently.
 Lying about his age, he enlisted in the US Army at the age of 16 and served on the Western Front as a dispatch rider in 1918.
 He saw action in the Polish-Soviet War of 1919 and 1920, fighting alongside the Poles.
 He was captured by the Soviet forces and avoided execution by escaping, in the process strangling a Soviet guard.

 Between the wars, Yeo-Thomas held a number of jobs.
-He trained as an apprentice engineer with Rolls-Royce then became an accountant for a firm of travel agents before joining Molyneux in 1932, a successful fashion-house in Paris, rising to become a director.
+He trained as an apprentice engineer with Rolls-Royce then became an accountant for a firm of travel agents before joining Molyneux in 1932, a fashion-house in Paris, rising to become a director.